After much debate and many cups of coffee / tea, the Humor That Works Award board has selected the winners of the 2018 Corporate Humor Awards!

 Committee: This was the hardest award for the committee to decide and it was very close among all three very deserving candidates.
 Ultimately we chose David Murray for the wide variety of ways he uses humor and the ingenuity of the Wheaties Box Award used to celebrate overcoming failure.

-Congrats again to the winners and all of the finalists!
-Every one of them is helping to make the world a funnier, more productive, and happier place.
+Congrats again to the Corporate Humor Awards Winners and all of the finalists!
+Every one of them is helping to make the world a funnier, more productive, and happier place and we applaud them!
+And checkout the Corporate Humor Awards Full List to learn why each organization and individual was nominated.